KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 These are fixes for other issues that were likely unintended.
 They don't break the game, but they are obvious things to fix.
 - A droid in the Taris sewers had a vocabulator fault (Reported by ebmar) [ISSUE #15](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/15)
 - A Sith NPC in the background of a Leviathan bridge cutscene had poor weapon discipline (Reported by ebmar)
+- A slave girl in Davik’s estate stood still and disappeared instead of running away (reported by DarthParametric)
 - A stray blaster appears in the middle of a hallway in the Sith Base on Taris
 - Bacca's Blade Hilt was never removed from your inventory: [The Comprehensive KOTOR Bug Fix Collection](https://www.nexusmods.com/kotor/mods/75)
 - Bastila and Carth were positioned wrong after the Revelation cutscene: [KOTOR Bug Fix Attempt 1.1](http://deadlystream.com/forum/files/file/470-kotor-bug-fix-attempt/)